austinkeeley/entrance-song/README.md

 authorize your account against the application.
 After authorizing, you will be redirected to a http://localhost URL.
 Copy this entire URL and paste it back into the terminal.

-You shouldn't need to re-authenticate unless the session expires or if the `.cache-spotipy-user` file is deleted.
+You shouldn't need to re-authenticate unless the `.cache-spotipy-user` file is deleted.

 As devices connect to the network and make DHCP requests, they will appear in the